 Very good detail with relatively minor edge-enhancement on high-contrast subjects.
 Minimal noise suppression artifacts at base ISO.

 Sharpness.
 The Nikon D4 produced sharp, detailed images for a 16-megapixel sensor, with only minor edge enhancement artifacts visible on high-contrast subjects such as the larger branches in the crop above left.
-Overall, default sharpness is very good.
+Overall, default sharpness is good, if a little on the conservative side (as most pros would prefer).
 Edge enhancement creates the illusion of sharpness by enhancing color and tonal differences right at the edge of a rapid transition in color or tone.